zackproser/panthalia/README.md

 Panthalia is a homebrewed blog post accelerator system - it allows me to author rich media blog posts, from ideation through to publishing live, while waiting in line somewhere - on my phone.

-It is very much tightly coupled to the architecture of my blog and the manner in which I compose blog posts.
-While it leverages some "AI" services, the main purpose of the project *is not* to have AI take over authoring blog posts for me or in my style.

 **Panthalia enables me to kick-off blog posts as quickly as I can think of ideas for new posts** - and gives me the option to either see production all the way through on my phone, or return to the pull request opened by Panthalia once I'm back at a laptop or desktop.

 ## Available anywhere